 Causes of Sciatica Pain in Pregnant Women

 It is important to remember that there is no reason to panic when diagnosed with sciatica.
-If the symptoms match then it is vital to understand what the causes of sciatica are.
-Commonly sciatica during pregnancy occurs around the second or the third trimesters.
+If the symptoms match, then it is vital to understand what the causes of sciatica are.
+Commonly, sciatica during pregnancy occurs around the second or the third trimester.
 There are numerous reasons why you could develop sciatica during pregnancy.
 We have listed a few below.

 - Piriformis syndrome – This is a condition caused when there is a problem in a muscle in the buttocks.
 It can be a common cause of sciatica in pregnant women

 - Muscle tension – When there is heavy tension in the muscles during pregnancy you can face sciatic like symptoms.

 - Unstable joints – The instability in joints can also manifest symptoms that are sciatic like.

 - Pelvic bone pain – With the added pressure placed on the pelvic region during pregnancy, especially in the later stages of pregnancies, sciatic symptoms can manifest.
 This is especially common during pregnancies due to a hormone called relaxin, this hormone can cause ligaments to stretch and loosen throughout your body but does so, especially in the pelvic area.

 - Baby’s weight – Your baby’s weight can add to the symptoms and causes of sciatica.
 This is due to the pressure the baby adds on the sciatic nerve directly, as well as on the pelvic bone and hip joint.

 Disclaimer: This is an extremely rare circumstance.
 Most women with sciatica do not face an issue with the infants’ growth spurts.
 On the rarest of circumstances, the infant’s growth can cause bulging of the spinal disk which puts pressure on the sciatic nerve.

 - Problems along the sacroiliac joint- This is also a known cause for sciatica amongst pregnant women.